Mervyn Horton: Working life

 The death of his father provided Horton with an income from Traversi Jones and the chance to pursue his natural interests.
 Although close to graduation he gave up the law.
 He then became an assistant to photographers Olga Sharpe and Max Dupain, studied cooking and in 1956 he opened an espresso bar and art gallery in Rowe Street, Sydney.
 He was a patron of the Creative Leisure Movement, and director and editor of Ure Smith Publishers.
-In 1962 he founded Art and Australia to promote Australian artists.
+In 1962 he founded, and until 1983, edited Art and Australia to promote Australian artists.
 He also edited several picture books of contemporary Australian art.

 Prisoners

 The Glebe Society, who aim to protect the heritage of Glebe and Forest Lodge in inner Sydney have in recent years credited Horton with writing a play entitled Prisoners which in setting and tone was reminiscent of David Williamson’s The Removalists.
 Sadly no copy of the play has been located nor does his estate or any Australian library hold a copy.